lucidworks/data-quality/README.md

                            either, so if really need a field like _version_ then add the full name to include_fields not using a wildcard.
 Solr field names should not contain commas, spaces or wildcard pattern characters.
+Does not use quite the same rules as dynamicField pattern matching, different implementation.
+See
+                           also exclude_fields
-See also exclude_fields -F,--exclude_fields <arg> Fields to NOT copy over, Eg: exclude_fields=timestamp,text_en Useful for
+ -F,--exclude_fields <arg> Fields to NOT copy over, Eg:
+                           exclude_fields=timestamp,text_en Useful for